mnjm/vehicle-tracking/README.md

 ## Addendum

-- I initially wrote a rough version of this app in python, which you can see here ./python/vehicle_roi_timer.ipynb
+- I first wrote a rough version of this app in python with centroid tracking, which can be found here ./python/vehicle_roi_timer.ipynb